Sicherheit: Zwei Probleme in QEMU - Pro-Linux

 3. Description:

 Linux on AMD64 and Intel 64 systems.
-The qemu-kvm packages provide the
+The qemu-kvm-rhev package provides the

 Security Fix(es):

-* An infinite loop flaw was found in the way QEMU's e1000 NIC emulation
+* An out-of-bounds flaw was found in the QEMU emulator built using

-Red Hat would like to thank Zuozhi Fzz (Alibaba Inc.) for reporting
+Red Hat would like to thank Donghai Zdh of Alibaba Inc. for reporting this

 4. Solution: